 McCormack’s eye-catching, glittering bands and Button Back rings have long lent themselves to weddings but only now has the designer debuted an official Signature Bridal Collection.
-New designs bear the unorthodox, inimitable stamp of McCormack, the Mayfair jeweller renowned for her modern, antique-inspired aesthetic.
+New designs bear the unorthodox, inimitable stamp of McCormack, the Mayfair designer renowned for her antique-inspired aesthetic.

 The new Daisy Halo Ring takes its cue from the popular cluster style of the Victorian era, featuring a glittering centre stone encircled by smaller diamonds.
-The ring uses a signature Georgian-inspired cut-down setting, meaning that the shape of the stone can be seen from every angle, while blackened gold adds a rock ‘n’ roll edge to the floral motif.
+The ring uses a signature Georgian-inspired cut-down setting, meaning that the shape of the stone can be seen from every angle, and blackened gold, which adds a rock ‘n’ roll edge to the floral motif.

 Another highlight is the playfully titled Little Mermaid Ring, inspired by the 1837 Hans Christian Andersen fairy tale.
 It is detailed with two dainty 18-carat yellow-gold scallop shells and encapsulates the fearless rebellion of a feisty young Ariel.

 The new collection encourages curated fingers of stacking bands in contrasting gold and Party Jacket rings, which are designed to dress your engagement ring and can be custom-fit.